CoreyCorza/ComfyUI-CRZnodes/README.md

 # Experimental
 The dashboard node should just automatically detect what its connected to and change its type.
-Meant to be any all-in-one replacement for the other individual dashboard nodes.
+Meant to be an all-in-one replacement for the other individual dashboard nodes.
 But I dont want to break my old workflows just yet, and haven't tested it much.
 So it does its own thing for now.
 ![brave_B9bUJKXOM1](https://github.com/user-attachments/assets/efc795a0-95cc-4c6c-8ab9-87b79fe41a8c)